aidanmelen/bobcat-miner-python/README.md

 bobcat.reset()
 bobcat.resync()
 bobcat.fastsync()

+# diagnostics
+bobcat.is_bobcat()
 ```

 ## Troubleshooting

-Please see [No Witness's Troubleshooting Guide](https://www.nowitness.org/troubleshooting/) and [Troubleshooting your Bobcat hotspot](https://bobcatminer.zendesk.com/hc/en-us/articles/4408443160347-Troubleshooting-your-Bobcat-hotspot
-) for more information troubleshooting your bobcat miner.
+Please see [No Witness's Troubleshooting Guide](https://www.nowitness.org/troubleshooting/) for more information troubleshooting your bobcat miner.
 ## Donations

 Donations are welcome and appreciated! :gift: